itsmohitnamdeo/Chat-App/README.md

 # Chat App

-This project is a simple chat application built with React, Node.js, Express.js, and Socket.IO.
+This project is a simple chat application.
 It allows users to join a chat room, send messages, and view messages from other users in real-time.

 ## Features